 A wide range of entry qualifications are considered for higher education courses.

-Specific entry requirements for each programme can be found in the ‘at a glance’ sections on all course information pages.
+Specific entry requirements for each programme can be found in the ‘Course Information’ sections on all course information pages.

 You can use the UCAS Tariff calculator to find out what your qualification is worth.